Michael Beinhorn: 1977–1983: early years, Material, Herbie Hancock

-1984-1989: Leaving Material, work with Red Hot Chili Peppers
+1984–1989: leaving Material, work with Red Hot Chili Peppers

 Beinhorn set out on his own, leaving Material in 1984.
-Two years later, he found himself in a speeding van with a struggling Los Angeles band called Red Hot Chili Peppers who were late to a gig in Dallas, Texas.
-The end result of that van ride was 1987's The Uplift Mofo Party Plan, which finally put the band on the map.
+Two years later, he found himself in a speeding van with struggling Los Angeles band Red Hot Chili Peppers who were late to a gig in Dallas, Texas.
+The result of that van ride was 1987's The Uplift Mofo Party Plan, which finally put the band on the map.
 The record was as much a chronicle of Los Angeles- the city the band loved- as it was of their lives and the unlikely journey everyone went through to get the record made.
 Bass player Flea later referred to the album as "the 'rockingest' record" the band has ever made.

-The unexpected success of Uplift gave The Chili Peppers a leg up with their label, EMI, and in 1989, Beinhorn produced the group's next recording, Mother's Milk.
+The unexpected success of Uplift gave Red Hot Chili Peppers a leg up with their label, EMI, and in 1989, Beinhorn produced the group's next recording, Mother's Milk.
 This recording featured their first breakthrough international hit single, "Higher Ground".
 Mothers Milk went on to sell over one million records in the United States as of 1995 and brought the band international renown.

-1989-1994: Producing Soul Asylum, Soundgarden
+1989–1994: producing Soul Asylum, Soundgarden

-After his success with the Chili Peppers, Beinhorn began a working streak which culminated in him producing Soul Asylum's 1992 breakthrough record, Grave Dancers Union.
-The third single from this record, "Runaway Train" went to number five on the Billboard Top 100 singles chart, selling 600,000 copies, and its video became a perennial staple on MTV for years after (with over 150 million views on YouTube, the video is still popular and has helped to reunite 26 missing children with their families).
+After his success with Red Hot Chili Peppers, Beinhorn began a working streak which culminated in him producing Soul Asylum's 1992 breakthrough record, Grave Dancers Union.
+The third single from this record, "Runaway Train" went to number five on the Billboard Top 100 singles chart, selling 600,000 copies, and its video received significant airplay on MTV.
 The album spent 76 weeks in the Billboard Top 200 Album charts, sold over three million copies in the United States (as of 1993), and netted the band a 1994 Grammy Award for Best Rock Song.